tlwilliams895/lchs/src/appendices/turtles/moving-turtles.rst

    #.
 Change line 4 to ``bob.circle(50, 180)``.
    #.
 Replace ``180`` with different numbers to see how the drawing changes.

-Combining lines, turns, and curves, we can begin making more interesting shapes!
+Combining lines, turns, and circles, we can begin making more interesting shapes!

 .. figure:: ./figures/turtle-ice-cream.png